JoycexChan/Joyce-s-Biomedical-Pipelines/15_IRR_overview.md

    > "Damn, I did that really well."

-The current default uses the second interpretation, but you can redefine it as the third.
+The current default (my Model Card) uses the second interpretation, but you can redefine it as the third.

 **The important part is not which interpretation the AI ultimately chooses.**